4itor/moai/BUILD.md

   * 30x 1U Alphas
   * 4x 1.25U Modifiers (Preferably R1 if not flat profile)

+## Required Tools

+* Soldering Iron + Solder
+  * Optionally flux if soldering SMD diodes.
+  * Solder pad and some fan and ventilation is recommended.
+Keep a safe environment when soldering.
+* Flush Cutter
+* Breadboard (or something similar) to hold the controler and the legs in place for soldering.
+* Electronic Heat resitant tape
+  * Painter tape will do as well :P

 ## 1. Preparing PCB and Plate

 Using Acrylic ink pen, paint the outer border of the plate and the PCB.